Thank you for your

 a real-time, two-way communication by a staff member or trained

 volunteer.
+The three-month follow up will be conducted via Google meets, FaceTime, or Zoom.
 Six months after the client's partnership with a dog, the

 partnership will be reevaluated, and if appropriate, full ownership of the dog